Ekta Bhyan

-Ekta Bhyan (born 1985) is a para athlete who represents India in the women's club and discus throw events.
-She represented the country in the 2018 Asian Para Games held at Jakarta, Indonesia and won gold medal in the club throw event.
-She qualified for the Tokyo 2020 Paralympics, following her second consecutive appearance in the World Para Athletics Championships (London 2017 and Dubai 2019).
-She has also competed and won medals in several IPC Grand Prix held at Berlin in 2016, Dubai in 2017 and Tunisia in 2018.
+Ekta Bhyan (born 7 June 1985) is an Indian para club thrower who competes in the F51 event.
+She is a former World and Asian Para Games champion, having won gold in the women’s club throw F51 event at the 2024 World Championships and the 2018 Asian Para Games.
+She has also represented India at the 2020 Tokyo Paralympics, where she finished sixth in the same event.

-Bhyan is the hailing national champion, having secured gold medal in the 2016, 2017 and 2018 National Para Athletics Championships.
-She received the National Award for Empowerment of Persons with Disabilities in 2018 and the State Award by Honourable Governor of Haryana on Women's Day, 2019.

-She is also supported by the GoSports Foundation through the Para Champions Programme.

 Early life

-Bhyan was born in 1985 in Hissar, Haryana to retired district horticulture officer Baljeet Bhyan.
-She has two siblings.
+Bhyan was born in 1985 in Hissar, Haryana.
 In 2003, Ekta met with a road accident damaging her spinal cord.
 In 2015, she started playing as a way to get fitness back.
 She met athlete Amit Saroha, who inspired her to become a para-athlete like him.
 She started her training in discus throw events.
 She went through two operations and a lot of hard work for her rehabilitation which made her confident.

 Education

-Bhyan completed her graduation and post-graduation in English from Hissar.
-She also, completed her bachelor's degree in education from Hissar and was selected as English PGT in Haryana Government.
-In 2011, she cleared the Haryana civil services exam and joined as an assistant employment officer.
+Bhyan completed her graduation and post-graduation in English from Hisar.
+She also, completed her bachelor's degree in education from Hisar and was selected as English PGT in Haryana Government.
+In 2011, she cleared the Haryana Civil Services Examination and is now working as an Employment Officer.